raian621/groupmeme/docs/README.md

 I plan to add support for bot commands when I finish implementing the basic GroupMe API routes.

+## Features

+### Bots
+Create GroupMe bots and send messages from your bots to group chats.

+### Member management
+Add and remove members from your GroupMe groups.

+### Group management
+Create and disband GroupMe groups.

+### Messages
+Send messages to a group using GroupMeme.

+### Attachments
+Attach pictures, locations, events, and emojis to your messages and your bot's messages.

+### User Settings
+Change your name, email, zip code, and profile picture.

 ## Prerequisites

 In order to use the GroupMe API, you must have: